Strawberry Spinach Salad is a fresh and flavorful dish balancing sweet and savory flavors! Made with zesty dressing and perfect for lunch!

 Instead of the Lemon Dijon Vinaigrette, try one of these two other homemade salad dressings with this delicious Strawberry Spinach Salad.

 - Balsamic Vinaigrette: You can also make a balsamic vinaigrette dressing for the salad.
-To make the balsamic dressing add 1 tablespoon honey, ½ tablespoon Dijon mustard, a pinch of salt and pepper, ½ minced garlic clove, and 2 tablespoons balsamic vinegar to a mixing bowl.
+To make the balsamic dressing, add 1 tablespoon of honey, ½ tablespoon of Dijon mustard, a pinch of salt and pepper, ½ minced garlic clove, and 2 tablespoons of balsamic vinegar to a mixing bowl.
 Whisk the balsamic dressing ingredients together, then slowly pour in ½ cup extra virgin olive oil.
 Continue whisking until the balsamic dressing is well combined with the oil.
-Toss the balsamic dressing in the salad right away, or store the Strawberry Spinach Salad dressing in a mason jar in the fridge until you’re ready to use it.
+Toss the balsamic dressing in the salad right away, or store the dressing in a mason jar in the fridge until you’re ready to use it.

 Frequent Questions

-The key to the perfect salad is balancing flavors using ingredients that compliment and bring out under notes of other ingredients.
-For example, in this salad the bright pop of citrus in the vinaigrette that brings out the natural tartness from the sweet berries, while the salty feta helps balance the tang and sweetness for one balanced bite.
+The key to the perfect salad is balancing flavors using ingredients that complement and bring out the notes of other ingredients.
+For example, in this salad, the bright pop of citrus in the vinaigrette brings out the natural tartness from the sweet berries, while the salty feta helps balance the tang and sweetness for one balanced bite.

 Variations